Introduced in 1971, the Nikon F2 is a mechanical shutter SLR system camera, made to replace the original Nikon F.

 Also available for the F2 are the meterless heads: the Nikon DW-1 waist-level finder, the DA-1 action finder, and the DW-2 6X magnifying finder.

-Unique to the Nikon F2 is the feature that enables manual shutter speeds from 2 to 10 seconds to the executed repeatedly.
+Unique to the Nikon F2 is the feature that enables manual shutter speeds from 2 to 10 seconds to be executed repeatedly.
 This sequence is activated first by setting the shutter button collar to 'T' (Time), followed by setting the shutter speed dial to 'B' (Bulb), before setting the shutter duration using the time scale of the Self-Timer lever.
 Press the shutter button to execute, and the shutter will open immediately for the time duration set.

 Nikon F2 Photomic (1971-1977)